Information for Prospective Graduate Students

 Thanks for your interest in joining the Well-Being and Morality Lab!
 Here’s some information to give you a sense of whether the lab would be a good fit and what I’m looking for in a prospective graduate student.

 I am an incoming assistant professor in the Department of Psychological and Brain Sciences at Washington University in St. Louis.
-I am eager to recruit a graduate student to join the Well-Being and Morality Lab in Fall 2024.
+I am eager to recruit a graduate student to join the Well-Being and Morality Lab in Fall 2025.
+This cycle, I am especially interested in recruiting a student who is interested in researching social interactions and well-being.

 About the Well-Being and Morality Lab